NNDB

 David Cavendish ...
 Henry Chilcet (Jill's husband)

 Ivan Simpson ...
-Vicar
+The Vicar

 Marie De Becker ...
-Vicar's wife
+Vicar's Wife

 Charles Waldron ...
 Mr. Lloyd (hospital visitor)